Linearly Convergent Asynchronous Distributed ADMM via Markov Sampling: Background

 \textbf{Assumption 1} : The undirected graph $\mathcal{G}$ is connected.\\

-To solve (\ref{intro-pron}) in a distributed fashion, we generate an irreducible transition matrix $P$ of a Markov chain with prescribed stationary distribution $\pi$ (using only local information) such that the following property is satisfied :
+To solve (\ref{intro-pron}) in a decentralized fashion, we construct the transition matrix $P$ of a Markov chain (MC) , using only local information, such that the following property is satisfied :

-In addition, we also want $P$ to satisfy :\\ \begin{enumerate} \item[(N1)] {[}\textit{Irreducibility and aperiodicity}{]} The underlying graph is irreducible, i.e., there is a directed path from any node to any other node, and aperiodic, i.e., the g.c.d.\ of lengths of all paths from a node to itself is one. \end{enumerate} Given a connected graph $\G$, one of the ways to generate a transition matrix that satisfies the above properties is given by the Metropolis Hastings scheme.\\
+In addition, we also want $P$ to satisfy :\\ \begin{enumerate} \item[(N1)] {[}\textit{Irreducibility and aperiodicity}{]} The underlying graph is irreducible, i.e., there is a directed path from any node to any other node, and aperiodic, i.e., the g.c.d.\ of lengths of all paths from a node to itself is one.
+It is known that the choice of node in this definition is immaterial.
+This property can be guaranteed, e.g., by making $p_{ii}>0$ for some $i$. \end{enumerate} Given a connected graph $\G$, one of the ways to generate a transition matrix that satisfies the above properties is given by the Metropolis-Hastings scheme.\\

 We have the following result (Theorem 5, \cite{Chat}, Lemma 4.1 \cite{Ram2}). \begin{lem} Suppose (N1) is satisfied.
 Then, we have

 where $\pi$ is a column vector denoting the stationary distribution of $P$ and $\textbf{1}_N$ is vector with all entries equal to $1$.
 Furthermore, the convergence rate is geometric so that